 - Risk Analysis

-How to Find Hard Skills for Your Resume
+How Can You Find Hard Skills for Your Resume?

-Resume hard skills must be reexamined for each job opening.
+Resume hard skills must be tailored to each job.
 In order to find skills that will grab the attention of recruiters and help get you past ATS, job seekers should analyze the job description.
 Look specifically for required skills when writing your resume.
-These are skills that are mentioned first or listed more than once, as those are likely high-priority to the hiring manager.
+These are skills that are mentioned first, or skills that are listed more than once, as those are likely high-priority to the hiring manager.

 When choosing hard skills to include, bear in mind thattense matters in ATS.
 Be sure to use the exact form of the word used in the job description.

 Where Should You Display Hard Skills on Your Resume?